AbdulRahmanAlHamali/flutter_typeahead/README.md

 decoration, custom TextEditingController, text styling, etc.
 * Provides two versions, a normal version and a [FormField](https://docs.flutter.io/flutter/widgets/FormField-class.html) version that accepts validation, submitting, etc.
-* Provides high customizability; you can customize the suggestion box decoration, the loading bar, the animation, the debounce duration, etc.
+* Provides high customizable; you can customize the suggestion box decoration, the loading bar, the animation, the debounce duration, etc.

 ## Installation